-8 Ways to Stop Counting Calories Obsessively
+8 Ways to Stop Calorie Counting Obsessively

-What we are NOT told: With calorie counting can come feelings of unworthiness, guilt, and shame.
-Calorie counting can rob us of our joy, connection, and time, and negatively impact our relationship with food and our metabolism.
-In this post, we will talk about 8 ways to stop counting calories…and how to start forming a better relationship with your mind, body, and spirit!
+Further, with calorie counting can come feelings of unworthiness, guilt, and shame.
+It can become more about a need for control than a health promoting measure.
+Calorie counting can rob us of our joy, connection, time, and negatively impact our relationship with food and our metabolism.

 1. Delete those calorie counting apps and get in touch with your inner hunger!